Liver Blood Deficiency

 There are different causes that lead to blood deficiency.
-One major cause is week digestive system (collectively called “the spleen” in Traditional Chinese Medicine.)
-When the digestion ("the spleen") is weak it cannot sufficiently perform its transformative function - transforming food into blood and energy.
+One major cause is week digestive system (collectively called the Spleen in Chinese Medicine.)
+When the digestion (the Spleen) is weak it cannot sufficiently perform its transformative function - transforming food into blood and energy.
 Thus not enough blood is being produced.
 If this is the case the above blood deficiency symptoms are accompanied with some digestive issues like poor appetite and/or poor digestion.

 A diet, which lacks insufficient nourishment, is another cause for the blood to become deficient.
 A third cause for blood deficiency is severe haemorrhage (bleeding).

 A major symptom of blood deficiency is paleness.
 If there is pale face, pale lips, pale nails than the person is most likely blood deficient.
 Even to have pale tongue without other paleness means that there is blood deficiency.

 Dizziness is another general blood deficiency sign (there is not enough blood to nourish the brain) as well as premature graying of the hair and/or thin, dry hair (not enough blood to nourish the hair)

 Since there is not enough blood to nourish the muscles, tendons, and joints, some of the symptoms of blood deficiency are muscle weakness, muscle cramps, muscle spasms and/or numbness in the limbs.